codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 {{site.data.callout.callout_warning}}
 **WARNING**
-Do not change the ArgoCD password by logging into the ArgoCD UI with the `argocd-initial-admin-secret`.
+Do not change the Argo CD password by logging into the Argo CD UI with the `argocd-initial-admin-secret`.
-Changing the ArgoCD password can result in system instability, and disrupt the proper functioning of the Codefresh platform.
+Changing the Argo CD password can result in system instability, and disrupt the proper functioning of the Codefresh platform.
 {{site.data.callout.end}}